 To learn more about entering the healthcare profession as a Practical Nurse, please read the Becoming a Licensed Practical Nurse in Canada: Requisite Skills and Abilities document and the Entry-to-Practice Competencies for Licensed Practical Nurses document.

-- Math 11 Principles with a grade of C (current BC curriculum) OR Math 11 Foundations with a grade of C (commencing 2012) *
+- Math 11 Principles with a minimum grade of C (current BC curriculum) OR Math 11 Foundations with a minimum grade of C (commencing 2012) *

 - Completion of Criminal Record Consent Form under the Criminal Record Review Act

 *Requirements may be met through challenge exams for qualifying students.
 For English, an acceptable assessment such as an IELTS, CELBAN, or Stenberg’s own ELET, etc. can be accepted.
 Stenberg also offers a Biology 12 course for those students who require it.